Elizabeth “Betty” (Forer) Shanley, 84

-Elizabeth “Betty” (Forer) Shanley, 84, beloved wife of Robert L. Shanley, of Roaring Branch, (Union Township, PA) passed away early Wednesday morning, October 26, 2022 at the UPMC Williamsport Hospital.
+Elizabeth “Betty” (Forer) Shanley, 84, of Roaring Branch, (Union Township, PA) passed away early Wednesday morning, October 26, 2022 at the UPMC Williamsport Hospital.

+Elizabeth Virginia was born February 5, 1938, in Blossburg; one of two children of the late Miles Sr. and Helen (Best) Forer.

+Betty was a graduate of Liberty High School, class of 1956.
+On February 16, 1963, she married Robert L. Shanley in Canton’s St. Michael’s Catholic Church.
+Together they shared nearly 60 years of devoted marriage and raised three children.

 Share memories of Betty and condolences for the family by visiting www.pepperfuneralhomes.com